Planet of the Spiders: Plot

-Following the events of Invasion of the Dinosaurs, Mike Yates is discharged from UNIT and joins a Tibetan meditation centre in rural England for therapy, to help him cope with the experience.
-He asks Sarah Jane Smith to visit him, to investigate a group organised by a resident named Lupton.
-Mike and Sarah witness Lupton perform an incantation that conjures up a giant spider, which takes control of him.
-The Spider has come to Earth to seek a certain blue crystal.
+Following the events of Invasion of the Dinosaurs, Mike Yates is discharged from UNIT and joins a Tibetan meditation centre in rural England for therapy.
+He asks Sarah Jane Smith to visit him and investigate a group organised by a resident named Lupton.
+Mike and Sarah witness Lupton perform an incantation that conjures a giant spider, which takes control of him.
+The spider has come to Earth to seek a certain blue crystal.

-The Third Doctor has developed an interest in human psychic ability, and his experiments include testing the blue crystal which he brought from the planet Metebelis Three, the blue planet in the Acteon Galaxy which he visited during The Green Death delivered back from Jo.
+The Third Doctor has developed an interest in human psychic ability, and his experiments include testing the blue crystal which he brought from the planet Metebelis Three which he visited during The Green Death.
 The experiments show images of giant spiders.
 Sarah returns from the monastery, and she and the Doctor compare spider stories.
 Meanwhile Lupton's spider has traced the crystal to UNIT HQ, whereupon Lupton travels there and steals the crystal from the Doctor’s laboratory.
-A multi-vehicle chase ensues, with vehicles including Bessie, the Doctor’s Edwardian roadster; a Campbell Super Cricket gyrocopter, G-AXVK; the Whomobile, a futuristic-looking vehicle that combines the abilities of a hovercraft with the ability to fly; and a conventional hovercraft.
+A multi-vehicle chase ensues.

-Lupton escapes by his Spider teleporting him back to the monastery, where it reveals that it too comes from Metebelis Three.
-Both the giant spiders and the crystal originate there.
-Before the Spider can contact Metabilis, the crystal is stolen from Lupton by Tommy, the monastery's handyman, an innocent with developmental difficulties, who is strangely drawn to the crystal.
+Lupton escapes by his spider teleporting him back to the monastery, where it reveals that it too comes from Metebelis Three.
+Before the spider can contact Metabilis, the crystal is stolen from Lupton by Tommy, the monastery's handyman, an innocent with developmental difficulties, who is drawn to the crystal.
 Sarah has recognised Lupton, and she and the Doctor quickly arrive at the monastery to warn the lama in charge, Cho-je, about Lupton's strange powers.
-Lupton is compelled to flee with the Spider to Metebelis, without the crystal.
-Sarah secretly follows, but is quickly captured by the Eight-Legs - as the spiders call themselves.
+Lupton is compelled to flee with the spider to Metebelis without the crystal.
+Sarah secretly follows but is captured by the Eight-Legs - as the spiders call themselves.

-The Doctor arrives in the TARDIS to rescue her, and begins organising a resistance movement among the human slaves, descendants of the crew of an Earth spaceship that crashed hundreds of years before, who the spiders prey on.
-The planet is ruled by the giant spiders, who also came from the crashed ship, but whose mental powers have been amplified by centuries of exposure to the strange blue crystals found in the mountains of Metabilis.
-The Queen Spider seems to be the supreme ruler, but in the Blue Mountains the Doctor encounters the Great One, an enormous spider who is really in control, who now desires power over other worlds too.
-She craves the crystal, which she insanely believes will expand her mental powers to infinity and give her dominion over the entire universe.
+The Doctor arrives in the TARDIS to rescue her and begins organising a resistance movement among the human slaves, descendants of the crew of an Earth spaceship that crashed centuries before, whom the spiders prey on.
+The planet is ruled by the giant spiders, who also came from the crashed ship, but whose mental powers have been amplified by centuries of exposure to the blue crystals inside the mountains of Metabilis.
+The Queen Spider seems to be the ruler, but in the Blue Mountains the Doctor encounters the Great One, an enormous spider who is really in control, who now desires power over other worlds.
+She craves the crystal, which she insanely believes will infinitely expand her mental powers and give her dominion over the universe.